ObeoNetwork/M2Doc/capella/index.md

 ### LA Complete

 This template allows the generation of a logical specification of the content of the system.
 It starts by a description of the hierarchy of logical components, with, for each, its allocated functions and provided/required interfaces.
 Then the function decomposition is presented including functional exchanges.
 At the end, a reference of data structures is generated.
+You can have a look at the [LA template](https://github.com/ObeoNetwork/Capella-Extensions/raw/master/m2doc/org.obeonetwork.capella.m2doc.aql.queries.tests/resources/IFE/LA-Complete/LA-Complete-template.docx) and the generated [LA document](https://github.com/ObeoNetwork/Capella-Extensions/raw/master/m2doc/org.obeonetwork.capella.m2doc.aql.queries.tests/resources/IFE/LA-Complete/LA-Complete-expected-generation.docx).

 ### SA Complete

 This template allows the generation of a document concerning the whole specification of a system.
 Starting from mission and capabilities of the system, the template presents the context of the system, its state machines and communicating actors, and functional specifications.
-At the end a reference of data structures is generated.
+At the end a reference of data structures is generated.You can have a look at the [SA template](https://github.com/ObeoNetwork/Capella-Extensions/raw/master/m2doc/org.obeonetwork.capella.m2doc.aql.queries.tests/resources/IFE/SA-Complete/SA-Complete-template.docx) and the generated [SA document](https://github.com/ObeoNetwork/Capella-Extensions/raw/master/m2doc/org.obeonetwork.capella.m2doc.aql.queries.tests/resources/IFE/SA-Complete/SA-Complete-expected-generation.docx).